How To Cook Steak On The Stove

 Step 4: Transfer Steak to the Oven

-cooked steaks in cast iron skillet
+Four cooked steaks are shown in a black cast iron skillet on a white marble surface.

 Step 5: Rest and Enjoy!